Robin-1995/Short_Algorithms/README.md

 # Short_Algorithms
-A collection of short algorthims
+A collection of short algorthims, this will updated as they are uploaded to GitHub

 I've written some short algorithms in python, they include: